Same-sex marriage in the Northern Mariana Islands

-Same-sex marriage in the Northern Mariana Islands was legalized by the U.S. Supreme Court's landmark ruling in Obergefell v.
+Same-sex marriage was legalized in the Northern Mariana Islands by the U.S. Supreme Court's landmark ruling in Obergefell v.
 Hodges on June 26, 2015, which struck down same-sex marriage bans nationwide.
-On June 29, Governor Eloy Inos issued a statement hailing the decision as "historic", and said he would work with the Attorney General and local officials in the Northern Mariana Islands to bring the U.S. territory into compliance.
+On June 29, Governor Eloy Inos issued a statement hailing the decision as "historic", and said he would work with the Attorney General and local officials to bring the U.S. territory into compliance.
 Attorney General Edward Manibusan issued a memorandum on June 30 confirming that the territory was bound by the court decision and said that marriage license forms would be changed to include same-sex couples.

 The Northern Mariana Islands may be the jurisdiction with the highest share of same-sex marriages in the world.
 In FY2019, same-sex marriages accounted for 41% of all marriages performed in Saipan.

 Background

-There is no prohibition on same-sex marriage in the law of the territory, nor do the statutes specify the sex of the parties to a marriage between citizens of the Northern Mariana Islands.
-Other provisions assume the parties to a marriage are not of the same sex.
-With respect to a marriage involving one or more non-citizens, the statutes say: "The male at the time of contracting the marriage be at least 18 years of age and the female at least 16 years of age..."
-Statutes concerning divorce assume that the partners to a marriage are man and wife.
+There is no prohibition on same-sex marriage in the laws of the Northern Mariana Islands, nor do the statutes specify the sex of the parties to a marriage between citizens.
+However, other provisions appear to assume that the parties are not of the same sex.
+For example, in the case of a marriage involving one or more non-citizens, the statutes provide that "the male at the time of contracting the marriage be at least 18 years of age and the female at least 16 years of age."
+Similarly, statutes concerning divorce describe the partners to a marriage as "husband" and "wife".
 In December 2004, the Northern Mariana Islands House of Representatives voted 15–0 with 1 abstention in favor of a constitutional amendment banning same-sex marriage.
 The measure was introduced to the House by Speaker Benigno Fitial, who cited his Catholic faith as his reason for supporting the proposal.
 The amendment would have added the following section to the Northern Mariana Islands Commonwealth Constitution: "It is the public policy of the Commonwealth to protect the unique relationship of marriage and that only the union of one man and one woman shall be valid or recognized as a marriage in the CNMI and the legislature may enact no law inconsistent with the public policy on marriage."
 The amendment failed to pass the Senate.

-The decisions of the Ninth Circuit Court of Appeals in Sevcik v.
+The Ninth Circuit Court of Appeals' decisions in Sevcik v.
 Sandoval and Latta v.
-Otter that found same-sex marriage bans in Nevada and Idaho unconstitutional were binding precedent on federal courts in the Northern Marianas before Obergefell v.
-Hodges.
-However, between October 2014 when the precedent came into effect and June 2015 when the Supreme Court struck down all bans, no same-sex couple had filed suit in the District Court for the Northern Mariana Islands to force the issue.
+Otter, which struck down same-sex marriage bans in Nevada and Idaho as unconstitutional, are binding precedent on federal courts in the Northern Mariana Islands.
+However, from October 2014, when this precedent took effect, until June 2015, when the Supreme Court invalidated all bans in Obergefell v.
+Hodges, no same-sex couple filed suit in the District Court for the Northern Mariana Islands to force the issue.